 Dr. Joseph McGarvey is a Research Professor of Cyber Warfare and Strategy with the Air Force Cyber College.
 He has more than 20 years of Advanced Cyber Security experience as a manager in the Energy Sector.
 Dr. McGarvey is an Advanced Cyber Security Systems Practitioner and Critical Infrastructure Protection Specialist.
 In addition to being well published within the energy industry, Dr. McGarvey is a Certified Information Systems Security Professional and Advanced Cyber Security Subject Matter Expert consulting with government agencies across the country.
 He specializes in Industrial Control System (ICS) Cyber Security including developing and Managing Advanced Security Tactics and Techniques for Transmission Power Systems and Renewable Power Systems, Supervisory Control and Data Acquisition (SCADA) Systems, Cyber Data-Analytics, Cyber Threat Intelligence and Analysis, Cyber Vulnerabilities Analysis, System Mission Cyber Impacts, and Mitigations Strategies for Cyber-Risk Assessment.
 Dr. McGarvey’s Research interests and current Cyber Security topics include Advanced Cyber Offensive Techniques, Red and Purple team Cyber Strategies, Threat Intelligence and Analysis, Advanced Cyber Digital Forensics, Operating Systems, Applied Cryptography and Encryption, Applied Ethical Hacking and Penetration Tools, Offensive Penetration and Hacking Tools, Advanced Security Techniques and Countermeasures, Network Administration, Web Application Security, Server Administration, Databases Security, Vulnerability and Risk Management Maturity Models, Cloud Security, Block Chaining Encryption Standard, Artificial Intelligence and Machine Learning within the Cyber Security Industry.

 Dr. Melissa A. Thomas is a Research Professor of Cyber Warfare and Strategy with the Air Force Cyber College.
 She holds a BA in computer and information science from UC Santa Cruz, a JD from UC Berkeley, and a PhD in political economy and government from Harvard University.
 After working in international development, she turned to national security.
 She has worked with governments, international organizations, nongovernmental organizations, and the private sector.
 She has led and worked in research teams CONUS and OCONUS.
-Her articles have appeared in policy and academic journals including Strategic Studies Quarterly, Defense Studies, International Affairs, Foreign Affairs, Foreign Policy, and The American Interest.
+Her articles have appeared in policy and academic journals including Strategic Studies Quarterly, Defence Studies, International Affairs, Foreign Affairs, Foreign Policy, and The American Interest.
 She received teaching awards at The Paul H. Nitze School of Advanced International Studies at Johns Hopkins University and at the US Army School of Advanced Military Studies.
 Her research interests include cyber, artificial intelligence, computational social science, and measurement.
 She teaches Cyber Strategies and Introduction to Artificial Intelligence.

 Lieutenant Colonel Jamey “Mooch” Haigh is an instructor with the Air Force Cyber College.
 He is an Air Education & Training Command master instructor with 19 years of teaching experience at Squadron Officer College, the Holm Center, and Civil Air Patrol.
 During Operation NEW DAWN, He taught English as a second language to aviation cadets and ground crew at the Iraqi Air Force Academy.
 Originally enlisting in 1993 as an inventory specialist, he earned a commission through Officer Training School in 1999 after obtaining a degree in business management from Saint Leo University.
 He later acquired postgraduate degrees in business administration and public administration from Auburn University – Montgomery as well as military operational art and science from the Air University.
 He also holds master ratings in the supply and logistics readiness officer career fields.